 Our proposed method consists of four steps (Figure~\ref{fig:steps}).
 These steps are briefly introduced in this section and explained in more detail when applied in the case study.
 In the first step, one should manually select an example of the scene of interest from the dataset.
 This example represents the traffic scene of interest of which multiple instances should be found.
 The traffic context from this example is converted to a mathematical set (the \textit{context set}) in the second step.
 After that, the Hausdorff distance is used to determine the distance between the traffic context in the selected scene and all other scenes in the dataset.
 Finally, one selects the $N$ contexts with the shortest distance to the example.
 The resulting scenes are the scenes with traffic contexts most similar to the example across the whole dataset.

 The Hausdorff distance is a distance metric for mathematical sets proposed by Felix Hausdorff in 1914~\cite{Hausdorff1914}.
 It can be used to express the distance between two non-empty compact sets.
-Many explanations of the Hausdorff distance and how it can be calculated can be found, both in the literature (e.g.,~\cite{Rucklidge1996}) and online.
-For example, Wikipedia~\cite{WikipediaHausdorff} states: \begin{quote} "Informally, two sets are close in the Hausdorff distance if every point of either set is close to some point of the other set.
-The Hausdorff distance is the longest distance you can be forced to travel by an adversary who chooses a point in one of the two sets, from where you then must travel to the other set.
-In other words, it is the greatest of all the distances from a point in one set to the closest point in the other set." \end{quote} One additional important aspect that we do want to point out, is that the sets compared with the Hausdorff distance can contain a different number of points.
-This ensures that scenes with different numbers of vehicles can be compared.
+For two sets $A$ and $B$, the Hausdorff distance represents the maximum distance between any point in set $A$ and the closest point in set $B$ (Figure~\ref{fig:hausdorff_example}).
+It can be used to describe the similarity between two sets, even if these sets have a different number of points.
+This practically means that it can be used to compare scenes with a different number of vehicles.

+More extensive (and formal) explanations of the Hausdorff distance and how it can be calculated can be found in the literature (e.g.,~\cite{Rucklidge1996}) and online (e.g.,~\cite{WikipediaHausdorff}).
+Mathematically, the (directed) Hausdorff distance between two sets $A$ and $B$ is defined as:

+Where we use the Euclidean distance between points $a$ and $b$ for distance $d(a, b)$.
+The directed Hausdorff distance from set $A$ to $B$ is not equal to the distance from $B$ to $A$ (i.e., $h(A, B) \neq h(B, A)$).
+Therefore we use the general Hausdorff distance H: